 - In the Thousand Sons trilogy, Ahriman’s mind contains an elaborate—and literal—memory palace where each of his memories is stored in its own room.
 He can use his powers to bring other people into this palace for the purpose of showing them his memories.

 - Farscape.
 Since the implantation of Harvey, neural clone of Scorpius, Crichton had a shipload of mental world scenes- some based on places taken directly from his memory, others completely fantastical.
 But the most memorable was the Road Runner parody cartoon.

 - One episode also allows a neural clone of Crichton to enter Scorpius' mind, depicted mostly as a dark shadowy landscape obscured by thick clouds of fog.

 - Happens quite a bit in the Battlestar Galactica finale, as it's shared by several characters.
 What makes it interesting is that becomes a waking hallucination for everybody involved.

-- In an The Outer Limits episode, a computer technician can use a specialized mainframe to enter the mental world of people trapped in comas.
+- In The Outer Limits (1995) episode "Mind Over Matter", a computer technician can use a specialized mainframe to enter the mental world of people trapped in comas.
 He uses this to try to save his love interest.
 Unfortunately, the protagonist forgot A.I.
 Is a Crapshoot with unusual results.

 - The series finale of St. Elsewhere reveals that the entire show was a product of an autistic child's mind.